cie/thnk/README.md

   target: dependency1 dependency2 my.prompt.md
   ```

-- **Schema files**: You can include a `*.schema.json` or `schema.json` file among the dependencies, this will be used as a schema for the output of the AI model.
+- **Schema files**: For `.json` targets, you can specify a `*.schema.json` or `schema.json` file containing a JSON schema, this will be used as a schema for the output JSON file.

   ```
-  target: dependency1 dependency2 my.schema.json
+  target.json: dependency1 dependency2 my.schema.json
+    Generate a JSON file so that...
   ```

 See the `examples` folder for sample `Thnkfile` configurations.